-When building a PowerPoint slide, it’s important to understand what a background is, and to know some of the tricky issues that can arise when using them.
+When building a PowerPoint slide, it’s important to understand what a background is, how to create your own and to understand some of the tricky issues that can arise when using them.

 What are PowerPoint backgrounds?